Club: Sydney University Flames

 Was a member of the 2018 Commonwealth Games bronze medal winning team averaging 5 points and 5.5 rebounds per game.

-Purcell most recently played in the WBC not only helping Auckland Dream claim the title but also scooping the MVP Award.
+Helped Auckland Dream claim the 2019 WBC Championship title whilst also scooping the League MVP Award.